Generic Name: corticotropin (KOR ti koe TROE pin)

 if you have recently had surgery; or

 Corticotropin can worsen an infection you already have, or reactivate an infection you recently had.
-Before using this medicine, tell your doctor about any illness or infection you have had within the past several weeks.
+Before using corticotropin, tell your doctor about any illness or infection you have had within the past several weeks.

 a thyroid disorder;